tallcoleman/heading-word-counter/readme.md

 **Allow this application to run when you are not present**

 This permission is required by a trigger that runs every minute to update your word counts while you are writing.
 At the moment, I have not added the work-around required to stop the trigger when the document is not open.
-However, the trigger does nothing while the document is closed since the document length is not changing.
+However, the trigger does nothing while the document is closed.
+(The script checks to see if the document length has changed before running).

 ## Future Plans